Skip to content

 When nature calls in the great outdoors–is it permissible to find a quiet spot among tall bushes and urinate there as discreetly as possible?
 TRAVELBOOK has found out.

-A long walk in the woods presents a small challenge for people with a weak bladder.
-Deep in nature, one thing is hard to find: public restrooms.
-However, few see this as a “problem,” because theoretically, one could take care of their necessary business between trees and bushes and remain unnoticed.
+A long walk in the woods presents a small challenge for those with a weak bladder.
+Deep in nature, one thing is notably absent: public restrooms.
+However, few see this as a “problem,” since theoretically, one could take care of business between trees and bushes and remain unnoticed.
 But beware if not!

 Urinating in the woods can be costly

 TRAVELBOOK checked the German fine catalog.
-According to it, so-called “wild urination” is a misdemeanor, whether it occurs in the woods or “by the roadside,” and can result in a fine ranging from 35 to 5,000 (!) euros.
-The actual amount is determined by individual regions–with Erfurt, Hanover, and Stuttgart being particularly strict against wild urinators.
+According to it, so-called “wild urination” is an administrative offense, whether it occurs in the woods or “by the roadside,” and can result in a fine ranging from 35 to 5,000 (!) euros.
+The actual amount is determined by individual regions–with Erfurt, Hanover, and Stuttgart being particularly strict against public urinators.

-Also interesting: Why it’s okay to urinate in the sea
+Also interesting: Why it’s okay to pee in the sea

 Understanding and hiding can reduce fines

-If the understanding “offenders” can convince them they were in an emergency, officers usually impose only a warning or fine, according to the publication.
-They are apparently not as strict if the urination occurred discreetly, such as behind a large tree.
+If the understanding “offenders” can convince authorities they were in an emergency, officers usually impose only a warning or a fine, according to the publication.
+They are apparently not as strict if the urination took place discreetly, such as behind a large tree.
 In other words, circumstances matter.
 Depending on the case, it can even be considered a criminal offense.

 Jail time for public urination

-If public urination constitutes the offense of causing a public nuisance, it can be punished with a very high fine or even up to a one-year prison sentence.
+If public urination constitutes a public nuisance, it can be punished with a very high fine or even up to a one-year prison sentence.
 This would be the case if others were negligently or intentionally exposed to the sight.
 This could be broadly considered a sexual act.

 Urinating in the woods is prohibited